Ville-Valtteri Leskinen

 He previously played with Oulun Kärpät of the Finnish Liiga, winning the Kanada-malja in the 2017–18 season.

 After establishing his professional career in three successful seasons with Oulun, Leskinen left as a free agent following the 2018–19 season.
-On 26 June 2019, Leskinen signed a two-year contract with Swedish club, Färjestad BK of the SHL.
+On 26 June 2019, Leskinen signed a two-year contract with Swedish club, Färjestad BK of the Swedish Hockey League (SHL).